brhaka/bkSQL/README.md

 ### Want to help?

-If you want to help bkSQL, you can do that by developing you own idea, or, a task from the [TO_DO](TO_DO.md) file.
+If you want to help bkSQL, you can do that by developing you own idea, or, a task from the [Tasks](https://github.com/brhaka/bkSQL/projects/1) project.

 Thank you!

 ## Prerequisites